GoogleCloudPlatform/monitoring-dashboard-samples/alerts/google-gce/README.md

-# Alert Policy Templates for the GCE Instances Observability Tab
+# Alert Policy Templates for Google GCE

 Templates in this directory are managed by the Full Stack Monitoring team.